watNoel/VGRegion-Hospital-Wastewater-Selection-Project/README.md

 | emmeans   | 2.0.1    | Estimated marginal means and contrasts          |
 | DHARMa    | 0.4.7    | Checking residuals and model fit          |

+The datasets used to produce the results in the paper from are provided in the /inputs folder.
+The time to run the scripts with these dataset on a normal desktop computer was under 2 minutes.

 For the script *ecoli_resistance_rates_models.R*, the input dataset is the *Merged Counts E. coli* sheet of the source data excel file in the submitted paper.
 The file is also present in the /inputs folder and named *merged_counts_ecoli.xlsx*:
 The expected output files,, providing comprehensive statistical outputs from the modelling, are found under *outputs/ecoli_stats.xlsx*